delveccj/CSC180/Lab5/lab5.md

-We will download and install Metasploitable 2!
+We will download and install **Metasploitable 2**

-Description: Metasploitable 2 is one of the most popular intentionally vulnerable VMs designed by Rapid7.
+**Description**: Metasploitable 2 is one of the most popular intentionally vulnerable VMs designed by Rapid7.
 It is an excellent starting point for practicing penetration testing, vulnerability exploitation, and learning to identify common security misconfigurations.

-Challenges: Includes a wide range of vulnerabilities like weak services (e.g., vsftpd, MySQL, PHP), misconfigurations, outdated software, and various security flaws.
+**Challenges**: Includes a wide range of vulnerabilities like weak services (e.g., vsftpd, MySQL, PHP), misconfigurations, outdated software, and various security flaws.

-Download: Metasploitable 2 on SourceForge
+**Download**: Metasploitable 2 on SourceForge

 It's a fantastic training ground for pentesting skills.

 Also here are some **medium-hard** picoCTF challenges that will dovetail nicely with the types of tasks and skills you might need for a Hivestorm-style event.
 These CTF challenges should align with the themes of **cyber defense**, **vulnerability exploitation**, and **system security**.